 - Find out as much as you can about the field, the company, and the position for which

 your are interviewing.
-Some good sources are in the Placement Office, the library,
+Some good sources are in the library and on the Internet.

 - What is the size and location of this organization?

 - Where does this organization fit in relation to its competitors?

 - What is the management philosophy of the organization?

 - How well does this organization pay compared to others?

 - Find out as much as possible about the type of interview you will have.